OggiDanailov/class_January_2018/week3/day1/day1.md

 ###Exercise 2
 •   Take the object you created in the last exercise and extend it using its prototype
-•   Add one more attribute and one more method to it•   Try to access these attributes and methods on both an already created instance and a brand new instance of the object
+•   Add one more attribute and one more method to it
+•   Try to access these attributes and methods on both an already created instance and a brand new instance of the object

 5. Class in Javascript - this is simply a new way of writing the same.
 This is ECMA6 so it is relatively new.
 Reactjs is all written in classes.
 6. Examples -